golnazmes/robotics-course/README.md

 ### Final Project
 The final project was a demonstration of using all the concepts we learned during the semester.
 The duckiebot should perform a set of tasks in the duckietown including apriltag detection, lane following, avoiding other robots, and parking.

+##Final Grad Project
+Code is adapted from https://github.com/jihoonog/CMPUT-503-Exercise-5  for expercise 5 and modified for using human feedback to improve classification.